 23 Add hlq.
 SEQAMOD to STEPLIB only if it is not already in the system search path (for example, link list).
-If you create a custom EQAOPTS (as described in Chapter 16, "EQAOPTS commands," on page 127) that is not stored in hlq.
+If you create a custom EQAOPTS (as described in Chapter 16, "EQAOPTS commands," on page 131) that is not stored in hlq.
 SEQAMOD, then place the data set containing it in STEPLIB (ahead of hlq.
-SEQAMOD if it is in STEPLIB).
+SEQAMOD if it is in STEPLIB). hlq.
+SEQAMOD must be placed before any other library in the STEPLIB that contains CEEEVDBG for z/OS Debugger to get control of a debug session.

 24 Add CEE.SCEERUN to STEPLIB only if it is not already in the system search path (for example, link list).
-If you create a private copy of the z/OS Debugger Language Environment user exit for Db2 that is linked into CEEPIPI (as described in Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 59), then place the data set containing it in STEPLIB (ahead of CEE.SCEERUN if it is in STEPLIB).
+If you create a private copy of the z/OS Debugger Language Environment user exit for Db2 that is linked into CEEPIPI (as described in Chapter 8, "Specifying the TEST runtime options through the Language Environment user exit," on page 61), then place the data set containing it in STEPLIB (ahead of CEE.SCEERUN if it is in STEPLIB).